 So, should you quit right now?

-We have come to the million dollar question “Should I quit my job right now?”
+We have come to the million-dollar question “Should you quit your job and chase your dreams right now?”

 I wish I could answer the question for you, but you have to answer the question yourself.